OpenClassrooms/slack-pull-request-notifier/README.md

 ## Contributing

-Feel free to make pull request!
+Feel free to submit a pull request!